aselyaa8/news-explorer-frontend/README.md

 Link to deployed [website](https://news-search.students.nomoreparties.site/)

 ## Description
-Aim: production of a MERN stack application using pull requests and review.
+Aim: production of a MERN stack application with pull requests and review.

 Functionalities: